 From the Chiesa di Santa Maria Assunta, take the scenic 12-minute walk west along the Via Positanesi D'America to Spiaggia Fornillo (Fornillo Beach).
 This stretch of shoreline is home to a handful of little laid-back restaurants and beach bars where you can enjoy an afternoon meal while listening to the peaceful sound of waves lapping against the pebbled beach.
 Heaven!

 There are also water taxis that travel between the main beach in Positano to Fornillo Beach if you'd rather take to the open seas than walk.

 Head back to your hotel after a leisurely afternoon on the beach.
 After an hour or so of rest in your room, and perhaps a relaxing nap, it's time for some more sensational Italian food.
 Why not try one of the local delicacies for dinner tonight: tomato bruschetta, boiled octopus salad and meatballs with polenta are some of our favourites!
-There are a number of romantic restaurants in Positano to choose from, and since it's such a small town that it's easy to them on foot.
+There are a number of romantic restaurants in Positano to choose from, and since it's such a small town, it's easy to visit them on foot.